 - people with chronic medical conditions

-In older babies and children, symptoms may include a fever, irritability, difficulty breathing, and lethargy.
-A child may also seem irritable, confused, have trouble breathing, have a rash, appear ill, or may complain that his or her heart feels like it's racing.
+In older babies and children, symptoms may include a fever, irritability, difficulty breathing, and drowsiness.
+A child may also seem irritable, confused, have trouble breathing, have a rash, appear ill, or complain that his or her heart feels like it's racing.
 Call your doctor right away if your child has these symptoms.

 - decreased tone (floppiness)